hannobraun/hanno.braun-odw.eu/content/notes/the-world-needs-another-cad-program/index.md

 intro = """
 You might be looking at the huge line-up of CAD software that is available today and think, what's the point of {{ ext_link(text="building another one", url="https://www.fornjot.app/") }}?
 Aren't there already enough options?

 Yes, there are a whole lot of options to choose from.
 And I tried to do that, again and again.
 Choose, I mean.
-But I've always come away unhappy from that experience.
+But I've always come away unhappy from the experience.
 """
 +++